Casper64/vaunt/README.md

 - Fully static site generation
 - Theming

-## Roadmap
-- Categories
-- Custom routes
-- Theming support in admin panel
-- Custom blocks in the frontend editor

 ## Requirements
 Make sure you have V installed.
 You can check out the [documentation](https://github.com/vlang/v/#installing-v-from-source) to install V.